What is UNIFIL’s role?

 To accomplish this long-term goal, the MTF has been very active in working in close coordination with the LAF Navy in providing technical assistance, sharing expertise, and training together on a regular basis.

-So far, 15 countries have contributed naval units to the UNIFIL Maritime Task Force: Bangladesh, Brazil, Belgium, Bulgaria, Denmark, France, Germany, Greece, Indonesia, Italy, the Netherlands, Norway, Spain, Sweden and Turkey.
-Currently, Germany, Bangladesh, Greece, and Turkey have ships present.
+So far, 15 countries have contributed naval units to the UNIFIL Maritime Task Force: Bangladesh, Brazil, Belgium, Bulgaria, Denmark, France, Germany, Greece, Indonesia, Italy, the Netherlands, Norway, Spain, Sweden and Türkiye.
+Currently, Germany, Bangladesh, Greece, Indonesia, and Türkiye have ships present.

 See more in UNIFIL Maritime Task Force | UNIFIL (unmissions.org).